Azure/azure-sdk-tools/tools/stress-cluster/chaos/README.md

 ### Scenarios and values.yaml

-For cases where the same job config must be run for multiple instances, a `scenarios` list can be specified in a file called `values.yaml`.
+In order to run multiple tests but re-use the same job yaml, a special config key called `scenarios` can be used.
+Under the hood, the stress test tools will duplicate the job yaml for each scenario.
+A common pattern is to represent each test case with a file and/or argument passed to the stress program via the container command.

 For example, given a stress test package with multiple tests represented as separate files:

 ```
 values.yaml
 templates/
-app/
+src/
   scenarioLongRunning.js
   scenarioPeekMessages.js
   scenarioBatchReceive.js